A topic from the subject of Biochemistry in Chemistry.

 • Vitamins C and B complex (e.g., thiamin, riboflavin, niacin, pantothenic acid, biotin, vitamin B6, cobalamin, folate).

-• Not stored in the body.
+• Not stored in the body to a significant extent.

 • Excess amounts excreted in urine.